eficode-academy/artifactory-katas/gradle_remote_and_artifactory_plugin/README.md

 When we have our remote repository ready, we'll be able to use it in `build.gradle` to find the Artifactory plugin for Gradle.
 We can then configure what repository to resolve from, and what repository to publish to.

-The goal of the exercise is to configure the Artifactory Plugin for Gradle to resolve dependencies from a local gradle repository, use a dependency from this repository to create our own `Duck.zip` artifact and finally publish this artifact via Gradle.
+The goal of the exercise is to configure the Artifactory Plugin for Gradle to resolve dependencies from a local gradle repository, use a dependency from this repository to create our own `duck.zip` artifact and finally publish this artifact via Gradle.

 ## Exercise